chrisdonahue/wavegan/README.md

 display(Audio(_G_z[0], rate=16000))
 ```

-### Evaluation
+## Evaluation

 Our [paper](https://arxiv.org/abs/1802.04208) uses Inception score to (roughly) measure model performance.
-If you would like to compare to our reported numbers directly, you may run [this script](https://github.com/chrisdonahue/wavegan/blob/master/eval/inception/score.py) on a directory of 50,000 WAV files with 16384 samples each.
+If you plan to *directly* compare to our reported numbers, you should run [this script](https://github.com/chrisdonahue/wavegan/blob/master/eval/inception/score.py) on a directory of 50,000 16-bit PCM WAV files with 16384 samples each.

 ```
 python score.py --audio_dir wavs
 ```

-To reproduce our paper results (9.18 +- 0.04) for the SC09 ([download](http://deepyeti.ucsd.edu/cdonahue/sc09.tar.gz)) training dataset, run
+To reproduce our paper results (9.18 +- 0.04) for the SC09 ([download](http://deepyeti.ucsd.edu/cdonahue/wavegan/data/sc09.tar.gz)) training dataset, run

 ```
 python score.py --audio_dir sc09/train  --fix_length --n 18620
 ```

+## Web code

+Under `web`, we also include a JavaScript implementation of WaveGAN (generation only).
+Using this implementation, we created a [procedural drum machine](https://chrisdonahue.com/wavegan) powered by a WaveGAN trained on drum sound effects.

 ### Attribution

 If you use this code in your research, cite via the following BibTeX:

 ```
-@article{donahue2018wavegan,
+@inproceedings{donahue2019wavegan,
+  title={Adversarial Audio Synthesis},
-  title={Synthesizing Audio with Generative Adversarial Networks}, author={Donahue, Chris and McAuley, Julian and Puckette, Miller}, journal={arXiv:1802.04208}, year={2018}
+  author={Donahue, Chris and McAuley, Julian and Puckette, Miller}, booktitle={ICLR}, year={2019}
 }
 ```